 The C 990 also comes with a years’ iFit subscription included, which increases even further the already large number of workouts on this treadmill has to offer.
 As an iFit subscriber, you get the added bonus of being able to map out your own custom running routes on Google Maps, a whole host of additional high-definition workout videos led by professional personal trainers, the ability to race against other iFit members and personalised advice for nutrition, exercise routines and sleep schedule. iFit is a whole world unto itself and offers far too much to cover in this review but if you want to know more visit the iFit website for full details.

 Additional features include Bluetooth wireless heart rate monitor (worked flawlessly during testing), music port for your MP3 player, built-in speakers, automatic workout fan and NordicTrack’s Lifetime frame, 10 years motor, 2 years parts and labour warranty.

 Overall this is a very solid offering from NordicTrack.
 If you’re into your bells and whistles and want a solid, reliable, quality treadmill, then the C990 is one to consider.

 The NordicTrack C990 treadmill is a solid offering.
 It's big enough to accommodate pretty much any size of user and it benefits from solid build quality.
-There are plenty of workout videos to keep you entertained too, making it worthy of consideration though before you go ahead any press that buy button you really should check out the Proform Pro 2000 first.
-The Pro 2000 comes out of the same factory as the C990 but has a larger motor, a steeper 15% incline, as well as a -3% decline function and a significantly wider running deck.
-The thing is that as it stands it costs almost exactly the same as the C990 thanks to an offer, making it easily the better choice of the two right now.
+There are plenty of workout videos to keep you entertained too, making it worthy of consideration though before you go ahead any press that buy button you really should check out the DKN Endurun first.
+The EnduRun has a commercial-grade AC motor, a seriously challenging 15 level incline, a and a significantly wider running deck.
+The thing is that as it stands it costs less than the C990 thanks to an offer, making it the better choice of the two right now.

 NordicTrack C990 Specifications